dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-5 Pipeline Slot.md

 typora-root-url: ..\..\img
 ---

-[TODO]: move to Chapter 3?

 ## Pipeline Slot {#sec:PipelineSlot}

+Another important metric which soe performance tools use is the concpet of a *pipeline slot*.
 A pipeline slot represents hardware resources needed to process one uop.
 Figure @fig:PipelineSlot demonstrates the execution pipeline of a CPU that has 4 allocation slots every cycle.
 That means that the core can assign execution resources (renamed source and destination registers, execution port, ROB entries, etc.) to 4 new uops every cycle.
 Such a processor is usually called a *4-wide machine*.
 During six consecutive cycles on the diagram, only half of the available slots were utilized.
 From a microarchitecture perspective, the efficiency of executing such code is only 50%.

 ![Pipeline diagram of a 4-wide CPU.](../../img/terms-and-metrics/PipelineSlot.jpg){#fig:PipelineSlot width=40% }